ferdoran/uml-editor/README.md

 For a live demo please navigate [here](http://185.243.8.129/uml-editor/).

+## Current Features

+* Drag and Drop of Class Shapes from Shape-Menu to editor panel
+* Dragging of elements inside the editor panel
+* Resizing of elements inside the editor panel
+* Display of element's properties
+* Manipluation of element's properties

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.